 Then I added a layer a of the meat mixture into each spaghetti squash shell.
 I wanted to have two meat layers and two cheese layers so I added the first meat layer a little below the halfway point.

 I sprinkled a taco seasoned grated cheese blend of cheddar and Monterey jack on top of the chili meat layer.
 Then I repeated the layers to fill up the spaghetti squash.

-I put an aluminum foil tent over the stuffed spaghetti squash in the oven and covered the casserole dish with aluminum foil so the cheese wouldn’t brown.
-I wanted it to be gooey and not get crisp.
+I put an aluminum foil tent over the stuffed spaghetti squash in the oven and covered the casserole dish with aluminum foil so the cheese wouldn't brown.
+This way, the cheese gets gooey and not crisp.

 I actually prefer the spaghetti squash flesh over the macaroni noodles.
-The added benefit is that this chili cheese stuffed spaghetti squash is gluten free whereas the original recipe made with pasta was not.
+The added benefit is that this chili cheese recipe is gluten free whereas the original recipe made with pasta was not.